yquake2/yquake2/doc/040_cvarlist.md

   custom maps and is problematic with other custom maps.

-* **r_fixsurfsky**: Some maps misuse sky surfaces for interior lightning.
-The original renderer had a bug that made such surfaces mess up the lightning of entities near them.
+* **r_fixsurfsky**: Some maps misuse sky surfaces for interior lighting.
+The original renderer had a bug that made such surfaces mess up the lighting of entities near them.
 If set to `0` (the default) the bug is there and maps look like their developers intended.
-If set to `1` the bug is fixed and the lightning correct.
+If set to `1` the bug is fixed and the lighting correct.

 * **r_vsync**: Enables the vsync: frames are synchronized with display refresh rate, should (but doesn't always) prevent tearing.